 In most cases of appendicitis, the appendix needs to be surgically removed as soon as possible.

-Nobody knows exactly why we have an appendix, but removing it isn't harmful.
+Nobody knows exactly why the body has an appendix, but removing it isn't harmful.

 Removal of the appendix is called an appendectomy or appendicectomy.
 It is one of the most common operations and it will stop appendicitis.